Folk dance forms of Odisha: Other folk dances

 Ghumura Dance (or Ghumra Dance) is one of the most sought and leading folk dance form in Odisha.
 It is classified as folk dance as the dress code of Ghumura resembles more like a tribal dance, but recent researchers argue different mudra and dance form present in Ghumura bear more resemblance with other classical dance form of India.
 The timeline of Ghumura dance is not clear.
 Many researchers claim it was a War dance in ancient India and used by Ravana in Ramayana.
-Ghumura dance is depicted in Sun Temple of Konark confirming this dance form is since the medieval period.
-In the 'Madhya Parba" of "Sarala Mhabharata" Ghumura has been mentioned as:
+Ghumura dance is depicted in Sun Temple of Konark confirming this dance form is from the medieval period.
+In the 'Madhya Parba" of "Sarala Mahabharata" Ghumura has been mentioned as: